FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/open-cv/README.md

 Computer Vision with OpenCV
 ======

+Here we are basically doing the same than with the [bare bones examples](https://github.com/FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Moultitouch/blob/master/bare-bones-cv) but using an external library for the computer vision operations (image filtering): the [OpenCV library for Processing](https://github.com/atduskgreg/opencv-processing) (by Greg Borenstein).

 ##Install

 install for example like this:

     cd ~/Documents/Processing/libraries && git clone https://github.com/atduskgreg/opencv-processing

-Here we are basically doing the same than with the [bare bones examples](https://github.com/FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Moultitouch/blob/master/bare-bones-cv) but using an external library for the computer vision operations (image filtering): the [OpenCV library for Processing](https://github.com/atduskgreg/opencv-processing) (by Greg Borenstein).
+or download the last release version from [here](https://github.com/atduskgreg/opencv-processing/releases) and copy it in the Processing libraries folder.

 > __Note__: There are also other OpenCV implementations for Processing but I don't recommend them since they are old and have a trickier synthax.